hashicorp/vault/website/source/docs/auth/app-id.html.md

 To use the App ID auth backend, an operator must configure it with the set of App IDs, user IDs, and the mapping between them.
-An example is shown below, use `vault help` for more details.
+An example is shown below, use `vault path-help` for more details.

 ```
 $ vault write auth/app-id/map/app-id/foo value=root display_name=foo